-Where severe harm or death has occurred, and where it is suspected that neglect or abuse has contributed to, or caused this.
+Where severe harm or death has occurred, and where it is suspected that neglect or abuse has contributed to, or caused this, the local authority is likely to undertake the enquiry, including the chairing of strategy meetings, although it may still delegate specific aspects of the enquiry to others.
 For the purpose of this guidance severe harm is defined as per CQC’s Duty of Candour guidance as “a permanent lessening of bodily, sensory, motor, physiologic or intellectual functions, including removal of the wrong limb or organ or brain damage, that is related directly to the incident and not related to the natural course of the service user’s illness or underlying condition” (see Duty of Candour).

-It is important to note that the safeguarding and serious incident processes will usually run in parallel and there needs to be a case by case discussion by the relevant safeguarding leads in terms of cooperation, appropriate information sharing and timely progression of the processes.
+It is important to note that the safeguarding and serious incident processes may run in parallel and there needs to be a case by case discussion by the relevant safeguarding leads in terms of cooperation, appropriate information sharing and timely progression of the processes.
 The same notification timescales apply if the local authority is made aware of a potential serious incident within a health setting.
-For situations where death or serious harm has occurred, the local authority should also liaise with the relevant CCG at the start of the process to confirm roles, responsibilities and the plan of action.
+For situations where death or serious harm has occurred, the local authority should also liaise with the relevant ICB at the start of the process to confirm roles, responsibilities and the plan of action.

 The referrals will be recorded on a spreadsheet and be updated by the UHL or LPT Safeguarding Teams.
 The relevant local authority will also hold a copy of this securely, which will be updated following each confirm and challenge meeting.
 At the point of conclusion of the enquiry this information will be recorded in the local authority’s database and a brief closure report provided by UHL or LPT.
 The outcome of the enquiry should be jointly agreed and if this is not possible the situation should be escalated to senior managers within each organisation.

-10. If the Local Authority has concerns about how the enquiry is being undertaken this should be discussed with the UHL or LPT Safeguarding lead(s) in the first instance and actions to rectify this identified and agreed.
+If the local authority has concerns about how the enquiry is being undertaken this should be discussed with the UHL or LPT Safeguarding lead(s) in the first instance and actions to rectify this identified and agreed.
 If following this, the concerns remain, the local authority may choose to take over the enquiry.
 Similarly, the UHL or LPT safeguarding lead can request the local authority take over an enquiry at any point if a timely progression is proving difficult, or for any other reason.
 This decision needs to be taken at senior safeguarding lead level and only after every effort has been made to resolve through informal processes, including the option for an independent peer / partner review, or a second clinical opinion where considered appropriate.
-In these circumstances, the responsible CCG should also be notified.
+In these circumstances, the responsible ICB should also be notified.

 Information should be shared in line with the multi-agency LLR Information Sharing Agreement and working to the principles of the Care Act.

 In situations where the local authority undertakes the S42 enquiry where the alleged abuse or neglect has occurred in an NHS in-patient setting, the relevant UHL or LPT safeguarding team should be kept fully informed of progress at the regular confirm and challenge meetings and may still be tasked with actions related to the enquiry.